wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- Many free services, as Microsoft wants you to get a taste of Virtual Machines, databases, storage and more.
 			- You get 12 months of free access
 			- Some services are always free.
 Some partially free up to a threshold.
+	- ### Pricing Factors
+	- ### Best Practices
+		- Use tags for identify roles, related resources, filter an unambiguous.
 		-
 	-
 	-